Cable vs Fiber Internet

-Fibre delivers light pulses down glass fibre — cable uses coaxial copper shared with your neighbours.
+Fiber delivers light pulses down glass strands - Cable uses coaxial copper shared with your neighbors.
 The performance difference is real and measurable.
 Here's what to expect from each technology.

 | Type | Max speed | Typical latency | Symmetric? | Congestion |